 With that being noted, my family and I have spent these first couple weeks doing a variety of ‘normal’ tasks like cooking, cleaning, searching out leaks and finding solutions to remedy them.
 We’ve polished the chrome deck fittings, had some repairs done to our mainsail and replaced quite a bit of teak deck calking.

 Our daughter, Sienna, does her homeschooling right after breakfast.
 She does a bit of reading, mathematics, writing, language arts, spelling and special projects.
-We often save science for later in the day where we learn about the weather and log the vitals – temperature, cloud coverage, cloud type and rainfall.
-Or we perform some sort of chemical experiment and record our findings – combing vinegar and baking soda is always a winner.
+We often save science for later in the day where we learn about the weather and log the vitals – temperature, cloud coverage, cloud type, and rainfall.
+Or we perform some sort of chemical experiment and record our findings – combine vinegar and baking soda is always a winner.

 In between our homework and chores, we enjoy at least three swims off the back of the boat each day.